Nordisk-Film/Nordisk-Film/README.md

 # Nordisk Film Plakater
+# Database might not be running if no results/posters shown, Please contact me if this is the case - Max Madeleine

 This project is a web application for displaying and managing movie posters.
 It uses React for the frontend and Supabase for the backend.